-Section 17.02 VACATION LEAVE ACCRUAL - PART-TIME EMPLOYEES.
-Only regular part-time employees working at least thirty (30) hours shall accrue vacation leave.
+Section 17.02 VACATION LEAVE ACCRUAL - FULL-TIME EMPLOYEES WORKING LESS THAN 37.5 HOURS PER WEEK.
+Only regular full-time employees working at least thirty (30) hours per week shall accrue vacation leave.
 No other employees will accrue paid vacation leave.
 Such employees may use vacation leave in segments of no less than three (3) hours.
-Regular part-time employees shall accrue paid vacation leave at eighty (80%) percent of the rate as for regular full-time employees, as follows:
+Regular full-time employees working less than thirty seven and one-half (37.5) hours per week shall accrue paid vacation leave at eighty (80%) percent of the rate as for regular full-time employees working thirty seven and one-half (37.5) hours or more per week, as follows: